 - Responsive design is used when a single URL and HTML respond to the user's behavior based on screen size, platform, and orientation.
 It uses CSS3 media queries to change the CSS rules depending on the screen size.

 - Mobile sites are entirely separate from their desktop counterparts and have different URLs.
 This is an alternative to responsive web design because it allows for creating different websites for different devices.
-It will enable more flexibility in design but can be a bit more complicated for a developer.
+To achieve this, you can consider hiring a dedicated developer from their website.
+This approach offers more flexibility in design but can be a bit more complicated for a developer.